ThE owners manual

 - Spots + natural discoloration from warts, pores, insect bites and freckles

 This perfectly imperfect look is why we choose full grain for all of our pieces—because every hide is a top-to-bottom, end-to-end original.
 Whether it’s an ottoman, bench or a show-stopping sectional, integrating full grain leather into any space adds inimitable character and charm that can’t be duplicated.
 Wondering if leather is safe for pets?
-Read our FAQs below.
+Read our FAQs below

-The Fine Wine of Leathers
+The Fine-Wine of Leathers

 Say it with us: patina [pah-teen-uh].
 Patina refers to the surface appearance of something after time.
 Full grain leather is designed to look better the longer you use it because it’s naturally flawed patina also collects new scratches and scuffs “on purpose”—in fact, the raw hide is intentionally left unaltered by outer coatings and embossing treatments for this very reason: to gradually become a piece that reflects the unique markings, personality and story of the home it’s in.

-Leather That Shows Its True Colors
+Leather that Shows its True Colors

-To preserve—and play up—the organic look of full grain leather, all of our leather color options are either
+To preserve—and play up—the organic look of full grain leather, all of our leather color options are either pure aniline dyed or semi-aniline dyed.

 This premium treatment helps bring out the unique markings of raw hides even more thanks to the translucent, water-based tint used to color the leather—the tint penetrates in a way that allows every organic scratch, scuff and scar to remain intact.
 And because different parts of the hide naturally absorb varying levels of dye, the final product comes out visually nuanced with depth, dimension and shade variations throughout.